camunda-community-hub/camunda-8-helm-profiles/aws/ingress/nginx/tls/secure-camunda-setup/README.md

 2. Secure communication among the brokers and gateway instances over TLS
 3. Secure Gateway - Client communication over TLS (This also implies that the Tasklist/Operate connectivity to the gateway needs to be on TLS)

-NOTE: If using self-signed certificates for TLS in development environments, the Certificate path must be provided for all Applications & in some cases adding these self-signed certificates to the trust store of the individual applications is necessary.
+NOTE: If using self-signed certificates for TLS in development environments, the Certificate path must be provided for all camunda applications & in some cases adding these self-signed certificates to the trust store of the individual applications is necessary.
 These are provided in this example as well.

 ## Installation